yegor256/blog/_drafts/_new.md

 place: Moscow, Russia
 tags: oop
 description: |
-  Instantiating objects via operation NEW is what we have to do in order to have that objects; however, it's important where this is happening.
+  Instantiating objects via operator NEW is what we have to do in order to have those objects; however, it's important where this happens.
 keywords:
   - operator new
   - alan kay about oop